vpangng1/wats3020-image-maker/README.md

 composition.
 It's possible to push this image generation much further if you desire.

+This project covers concepts and techniques described in Practical JavaScript: [The Document Object Model](https://shawnr.gitbooks.io/practical-introduction-to-javascript/content/the-document-object-model/).
+Also, note that the download feature of this project will only work in Chrome.

 ## Basic Requirements
 In order to complete this project, fulfill the following requirements: